 Items (30 & 31) High Cost Remittance Financial Institution Account Number and Transit Number for ACH Payments: Provide the ACH financial institution account number and financial institution transit number.
 Please be sure that the transit number is nine digits.
 If you do not provide this information, you will not receive payment.

+In order to protect recipients of Universal Service Funds, USAC may request additional information from 498 submitters to validate the Banking information submitted.
+(See Appendix B).

 Block 6: Company Contact for High Cost Program